adambushman/lets-draft-nba/README.md

 ## Build Details

-The application was largely build with vanilla HTML, CSS, and JavaScript.
+The application was largely build with vanila HTML, CSS, and JavaScript.
 Three libraries in particular, however, were relied upon heavily:

 *  Bootstrap CSS framework library for advanced styling
 *  D3 JavaScript library for dynamic DOM manipulation